 Or, you can become an affiliate marketer for one or several products that you’d like to promote and market those to consumers, in order to make money.

 While most people start by taking the affiliate route and it definitely is the easier path to take, building enough traffic to make a meaningful income just from affiliate sales isn’t quick or easy.

 That’s why I’ll walk you through the 4 basic steps that you can take to get started on both sides of the affiliate marketing industry.

 How to become a merchant in 4 steps

-If you want to become a merchant and then make money by having affiliates sell your product, there are 4 simple, yet not easy, steps that you can take.
+If you want to become an affiliate program merchant and then make money by having affiliates sell your product, there are 4 simple, yet not easy, steps that you can take.